 Section 1.
 NAME

-The name of this organization shall be Hui Heihei Wa’a Outrigger Canoe Association. (eferred to in these Bylaws as ―Hui Heihei Wa’a.)
+The name of this organization shall be Hui Heihei Wa’a Outrigger Canoe Association.
+(Referred to in these Bylaws as ―Hui Heihei Wa’a.)
 Hui Heihei Wa’a may establish such acronyms or abbreviations as may be appropriate for business use, and may establish logos, service marks, or trademarks as may be appropriate to further its purposes, mission recognition and goals.

 Section 2.
 LOCATION